ScribbleLabApp/ScribbleLab/README.md

 > [!NOTE]
 > @N3v1 is currently working on other libraries that are needed for ScribbleLab.
 Please excuse the lack of activity.
-ScribbleEditorKit will receive updates in the near future.
+ScribbleLab will receive updates in the near future.
 >
 > For updates regarding this project, please contact our maintainer @N3v1.
+> If you are intrested in the development process of ScribbleLab join our Discord Server [here](https://discord.gg/eRCe7tFuBk).

 ![Header](https://github.com/ScribbleLabApp/ScribbleLab/assets/129311622/eb1953ca-f14f-43ba-84d9-a50b7db93303)